-A Fermentor is a device that accomplishes the fermentation process by the help of certain microorganisms, and that is the reason why it also refers as “Biofermentor or Bioreactor“. it is equipped with all the elements that are necessary to carry out the commercial production of substances like antibiotics, enzymes, beverages etc. in many industries.
+A Fermentor is a device used to accomplish the fermentation process by using microorganisms, and for this reason, it is also called “Biofermentor or Bioreactor“.
+It is equipped with all the elements that are necessary to carry out the commercial production of substances like antibiotics, enzymes, beverages etc. in many industries.

-Fermentor is designed in such a way so that a higher value of product could form by the microorganisms by utilizing a small amount of media.
-It shows broad applicability in the food industry, wastewater treatment etc.
+Fermentor is designed in such a way that a higher value of product could form by the microorganisms by utilizing a small amount of media.
+It shows broad applicability in the food industry, wastewater treatment etc. Fermentation is the bioprocessing of the raw substrates through microbial biomass (mostly yeasts and bacteria).

 - Ideal Properties